Now, there's a new, simpler way to shop for health coverage

 The health care law changes how you shop for health coverage.
 If you’re a small-business owner with 50 or fewer employees you can join with other small businesses in your state to get health insurance for your employees.
 For the first time, you will have many of the same options that have only been available to larger companies.

-Starting October 1, 2013, you can shop for a health insurance plan for your employees using the online Health Insurance Marketplace in your state.
+Now you can shop for a health insurance plan for your employees using the online Health Insurance Marketplace in your state.
 Through its Small Business Health Options Program (called SHOP) you will be able to compare plans, benefits and costs, and choose what plan to offer to your employees.
 Then, your employees can simply go online and sign up – reducing your paperwork and administrative costs.

 You may be able to get a tax credit to help make the cost of covering your employees more affordable.
 And help is available online, by phone or in person.